RaehyunIm/online_shopper_intention_prediction_machine_learning/README.md

 # Dataset Information:

 The dataset consists of feature vectors belonging to 12,330 sessions to a e-commerce webpage.
-The dataset was formed by each session or visit belong to different users for a 1 year period of time to sssion would belong to avoid any tendency to a specific campaign, special day, user profile, or period.
+The dataset was formed by each session or visit belongs to different users for a 1 year period of time to sssion would belong to avoid any tendency to a specific campaign, special day, user profile, or period.
 The dataset composes of 20 features and 1 response, the revenue of which boolean value indicates whether a session or a visit was ended with purchase or not.

 # Objective
-In this project, we are set to use given infomration to streamline classification machine learning models in order to predict the binary outcome of the target variable. we will clean and manipulate data, explore data through readerable visualization to capture interesting trend and pattern.
+In this project, we are set to use given infomration to streamline classification machine learning models in order to predict the binary outcome of the target variable. we will clean, manipulate and explore data through readerable visualization to capture interesting trend and pattern.
 Analyze features' relationship with the target using classification machine learning algorithms, and enhance its capacity to predict binary outcome customer behavior in binary term

 # Feature Information: